AllScan UCI120 USB Communications Interface

 Pricing and Availability

-The UCI120 is now in production.
+The UCI120 is now in full production.
 As we receive the completed PC boards from the factory we then assemble them into the enclosures and fully test each unit.
 Most orders ship within 1 day.

 UCI120 - $99